There are many reasons why one should learn martial arts, with self-defense ranking pretty high up on the list.

 Wing Chun might be the most popular martial art today because of the movie trilogy Ip Man, but in terms of self-defense it stands up well against the others in the list.

 Like Karate, Wing Chun relies on expending the least amount of energy while delivering direct, laser-like strikes that feel like the opponent is getting hit with a pole’s end.
 Solid straight punches and a few effective kicks are all you need from Wing Chun to be good at self-defense.
 So if you don’t have much time to practice a slew of martial arts techniques, then Wing Chun could be for you.

 The precision striking works well in many self-defense scenarios.
-If you need to deal significant amount of damage to one area, i.e., the face, the groin and other sensitive areas, then practicing Wing Chun delivers to this end.
-There are not a lot of moves to disarm attackers, but the discipline relies on bringing down the threat in as few seconds as possible.
+If you need to deal a significant amount of damage to one area, i.e., the face, the groin, and other sensitive areas, then practicing Wing Chun delivers to this end.
+There are not a lot of moves to disarm attackers, but the discipline relies on bringing down the threat in the least amount of time possible.

 Useful for 2 or more attackers?
 Rating 3/5.
 You can strike with precision but you’ll need to get a favorable position first.